diazrenata/replicate-becs/report/ernest_2005_replication.md

 #### Ernest data

-Ernest drew data from the Andrews LTER, the Sevilleta, Niwot Ridge, and Portal.
-For details of these field sites, see the *relevant publications cited in Ernest (2005).*
+Ernest drew data from the Andrews LTER in the Willamette National Forest, Oregon, the Sevilleta LTER in the Chihuahuan desert, Niwot Ridge LTER in alpine tundra, and the Portal project in the Chihuahuan desert.
+For details of these field sites, see the *Ernest (2005).*

 #### Translation to `replicate-becs`

-The same datasets are available online, *from these sources*.
+The same datasets are available online; see [Citations](#citations), below, for links.

 Rather than download them through the host websites, they are included in `replicate-becs`.
 (To download them from their original hosts, use `from_url = TRUE`.)
 By default they will be stored in `replicate-becs/working-data/paper/raw`.